bones-brigade/kafka-spark-openshift-java/README.md

 utilities.
 Please see that documentation for more information about this process.

-This application also requires the deployment of a Kafka broker and something to emit messages to that broker.
-These topics are out of scope for this tutorial, but please see
-[the Strimzi project](http://strimzi.io/) for instructions on deploying Apache Kafka on OpenShift.

 1. see the [radanalytics.io Get Started page](https://radanalytics.io/get-started)
    for instructions on installing that tooling